The length of your blog posts is a big deal, right?

 There are many articles that barely eclipse 300 words and yet theirs is the feature snippet for many of Google’s more popular searches.

-It boils down to the fact that the article displayed here has been condensed to its most necessary arguments while still offering the same level of value to the reader, devoid of the superfluous waffle that so many articles come with.
+These articles only discuss the most necessary arguments.
+They’ll still offer the same level of value to the reader; they’re just devoid of the superfluous waffle that so many articles come with.

-Twitter and other social media platforms are considered types of microblogs, and this is where many people go to comment on ideas and, as we’ve said, create a discussion.
+Examples of microblogs include Twitter and other such social media.
+This is where many people go to comment on ideas and create a discussion.

-If you’re getting hundreds or even thousands of retweets on Twitter posts, for example, then you can almost guarantee that there’ll be a high amount of comment engagement too.
+If you’re getting hundreds of retweets on Twitter posts, for example, then you can expect a high amount of comment engagement too.

 Microblogs are excellent for frequent sharing as you’re only posting a small amount of content so in theory it should take less time to produce.